todogroup/ospology/ospo-book/content/en/00-chapter.md

 * **Open Source Program Managers and team leads** who coordinate open source activities and build relationships with open source communities.

 * **Legal and compliance professionals** who handle legal matters related to open source, such as licensing and intellectual property.

+In the second edition of this book, we aim to also make it useful for:

+* **Leaders and practitioners** who are establishing or refining open-source-related  processes, aligning them with existing management, compliance, and risk frameworks, or evaluating how an OSPO contributes to broader organizational objectives.

+* **Educators and trainers** who need “pre-101” to intermediate material for students and professionals across fields such as computer science, business, law, and engineering, including those designing modular curricula or standalone teaching units.

+* **New and experienced contributors to open source programs** who require a structured pathway—assembled from focused chapters and supported with bridging material—to build organizational capability, upstream engagement, and supply-chain awareness.